AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## What do I do if I fail to deploy a Data Plane Development Kit \(DPDK\) application on an ECS instance?

 We recommend that you deploy DPDK applications on g5ne instances.
-For more information about the g5ne instance types, see [t9548.md\#](/intl.en-US/Instance/Instance families.md).
+For more information about the g5ne instance types, see [Instance families](/intl.en-US/Instance/Instance families.md).

 If you deploy DPDK applications on ECS instances of the sixth-generation and later instance types \(such as g6, c6, and r6 instance types\), the bound igb\_uio port may not be detected when you use Pktgen-DPDK to perform tests, and the following error is reported: